Structure of a Visual Basic Program

 Data elements at module level are variables, constants, enumerations, and delegates.

 Most of the contents of procedure-level elements are executable statements, which constitute the run-time code of your program.
 All executable code must be in some procedure (Function, Sub, Operator, Get, Set, AddHandler, RemoveHandler, RaiseEvent).
-For more information, see Statements in Visual Basic.
+For more information, see.

 Data elements at procedure level are limited to local variables and constants.